This guide covers Christchurch City only. For the rest of the Canterbury region, please click here.

 - Compostable packaging: You cannot put compostable packaging in your green bin, so we recommend avoiding it where possible.
 Some packaging, like that made by Econic is home compostable, so if you set up a home compost then you can buy products packaged in this packaging and it’ll be ‘zero waste’!
 For packaging that needs to be commercially composted (like “compostable” takeaway coffee cups) – there aren’t many options for actually composting it.
 Project Lyttelton’s Waste Matters team is worm farming the compostable coffee cups sold at the Lyttelton Farmers’ Market.
 You may also be aware that Cultivate Christchurch is currently working on breaking down compostable coffee cups in their compost, and they are working with roughly 14 cafes around town.
 However they aren’t big enough to offer a city-wide commercial compost (though they’ll be expanding to more businesses soon).
 We would recommend not accepting compostable coffee cups and using a reusable instead.

 - E-waste – electronic waste is the world’s fastest growing waste stream, with huge environmental implications because of the toxins that can be leached from this waste, but also the loss of precious resources embedded in these items that are not recovered when the waste is dumped in landfill.
 Rather than throwing your broken electronics out – have you considered trying to get them repaired first?
 You could pay someone to do it, or look out for Repair or Fix-it Cafes where experts donate their time to fix people’s broken items for free at a designated repair event (usually run by community centres, churches or councils – Project Lyttelton and Linwood Resource Centre are two such examples).
-If your electronics really have given up the ghost, rather than chucking them out, take them to one of the three EcoDrops around town to see if they’ll accept for recycling the particular electronic you have (there may be a small fee), or else get in touch with E-Cycle, which operates in Christchurch.
+If your electronics really have given up the ghost, rather than chucking them out, there are lots of places around Christchurch where you can take your e-waste to be recycled (just a heads up that there will be a small fee).
+Check out Kilmarnock Enterprises, an awesome social enterprise operating from the Wigram Business Park that accepts a wide range of e-waste for recycling, providing jobs of meaning for people with disabilities.
+Alternatively, you can take your e-waste to one of the three EcoDrops around town to see if they’ll accept for recycling the particular electronic you have, or else you can get in touch with E-Cycle, which also operates in Christchurch.

 - EcoCentral – For all your recycling and reusing needs, look out for EcoCentral’s EcoShop, 191 Blenheim Road, and the three EcoDrops around the city.
 If you’ve got a hard-to-recycle item you no longer want, rather than chucking it out, perhaps it can be reused or recycled – check out the range of items that EcoDrop will accept to see if what you’ve got is on the list.
 Or, if you ever need a household appliance, crockery, cutlery, furniture or other knick-knack, we recommend going to the EcoDrop (or, for that matter, any other secondhand store) to see if you can find it there first.
 We were very blown away by the range of goods at the EcoShop.